Table Mountain Rock Climbing

 #1 The "upper Merlin" rap, single 60m rope, 2 raps: NOTE: While a 70m is recommended, it is possible to make these raps with a 60m rope.
 [Originally this rap was listed as requiring a 70m rope.
 It turns out my "70m rope" had shrunk 8-9 meters and I didn't know it.
 That being said, let's hope your 60m hasn't shrunk. ]

 The top station for this rap line can be reached by a 'path' that starts a few feet above the "Bugs" Rap-tree.
-This path leads West 75-100ft, down 40 ft, then over another 50 ft and down 50 ft to the station, a slung flake and a 3/8" SS bolt.
+This path leads West 75-100ft, down 40 ft, then over another 50 ft and down 50 ft to the station, a double 3/8" SS bolts.

-Make a single-rope (100 ft/30m) rap to the Merlin belay/rap station [toss the ropes straight down and to viewer's left of the shrubby tree on the ledge 30 ft below.]
-Then another 30 meter (100 ft) rap to the ground (swinging to rappeller's right).
+Make a single-rope (100 ft/30m) rap to the Merlin P1 belay/rap station [toss the ropes straight down and to viewer's left of the shrubby tree on the ledge 30 ft below.]
+Then another 30 meter (100 ft) rap to the ground (swinging to rappeller's right to land).

 The Merlin belay now consists of two 3/8" SS bolts and chains, plus one of the original 1/4" bolts.
 THE FLAKE ABOVE AND TO THE LEFT IS HOLLOW.